Learning to Adopt Generative AI: Data, Variable, and Exploratory Analysis

 \subsection{Variable Construction for the Bayesian Learning Model}

-The above descriptive analyses, however, are insufficient to disentangle utility heterogeneities and learning ability heterogeneities as potential mechanisms underlying the observed adoption patterns.
-To move beyond static analyses and fully reveal the underlying dynamics, it is necessary to develop a structural model that identifies the learning process while simultaneously accounting for utility differences.
+To further disentangle utility heterogeneities and learning ability heterogeneities as underlying mechanisms of the adoption patterns, we develop a structural model that identifies the dynamic learning process while accounting for utility differences.

+Modeling generative AI adoption requires an outside option against which to benchmark users' decisions.
+We use search engine activity as this option, which is directly observed in our dataset.
+Because ChatGPT is trained on a vast corpus to answer a wide range of questions \citep{morris2023levels}, it can serve as an alternative tool for accessing information.
+Our choice is also backed up by a growing literature that compares user search behavior in ChatGPT versus traditional search engines across different scenarios \citep{sun2024trusting, karunaratne2023new, xu2023chatgpt}.
+Leveraging users' time-varying usage of ChatGPT relative to search engines, we can trace perception dynamics and disentangle the underlying mechanisms.

-To achieve this objective, we detail the construction process of the variables employed in the Bayesian learning model.
-First, among all individuals, we select those who have used ChatGPT at least twice to capture the learning process \citep{ho2017disconfirmation}.
-We aggregate the clickstream data on a daily basis, resulting in 183 potential observations per individual, each representing one day's usage.
-Since we focus on the learning process of ChatGPT, it is appropriate to exclude a user's records prior to their first exposure to ChatGPT, whether through reading related news or using it directly.
-Following these aforementioned pre-processing steps, we construct a dataset consisting of 111,371 observations for 1,102 users.
+We construct the variables used in the Bayesian learning model in several steps.
+From the full sample, we retain 1,344 users who used ChatGPT at least twice, and the repeated observations allow us to observe belief updating \citep{ho2017disconfirmation}.
+We then aggregate each user's clickstream data at the daily level, yielding up to at most 183 observations per user, with each observation corresponding to a single day.
+Because our focus is on the dynamic learning process following the initial exposure to ChatGPT, we exclude records prior to a user's first exposure to ChatGPT, whether that exposure occurs through consuming related news or through direct use.
+After preprocessing, the final dataset contains 134,022 observations from 1,344 users.
+Table~\ref{tab:summary_statistics} reports summary statistics for all variables.